jodalyst/lab_bc_client/README.md

 # Included Files and Folders

 In order to minimize sending junk to the server, only a particular subset of folders and files will get sent to the server on a build or simulation.
 By default only the following directories will be submitted: `xdc`, `sim`, `hdl`, `data`, `ip`.
 If for whatever reason you need to include additional resources, in the configuration file that is written when you run `lab-bc configure` (generally located wherever your computer places configuration files which on Mac/*Nix platforms is in `~/.config/lab-bc/config.ini`, there is an additional array that you can add additional files to.
 For example, if you have content inside a folder called `pirated_metallica_albums`, then you would modify `config.ini` to have `additional_allows = ['pirated_metallica_albums']` and when

-Things will run, you'll get a readout and then all of your output files will appear in the `obj` folder inside your `project` folder when done.

 _This project is based on an original version developed by Jay Lang as part of his [2023 M.Eng thesis at MIT](https://dspace.mit.edu/handle/1721.1/151412?show=full).
 The version found in this repo is largely a ground-up rewrite done in Python for portability and maintainability.
 That should not be taken as a